High tech, low life. East China

 July 7, 2015

-The idea of & nbsp; to drive to China was thrown to me by a friend from Siberia.
+The idea to visit China was thrown to me by a friend from Siberia.
 At first I still had a little doubt, but when I stayed with her in January, all doubts disappeared by themselves.
 Initially, the plan was to drive along the east coast from Beijing to Hong Kong, but by the summer such tickets turned out to be much more expensive and we decided to enjoy only a few cities, but to the fullest.
 It’s also funny that the cheapest option turned out to be tickets with a transfer in Switzerland.
-Happenes. 🙂
+Happens. 🙂

 Our exploration plan: